TooTallNate/create/README.md

 There's already `Object.create()`.
 So why not `Array.create()`?
 Or `Function.create()`?
 Well that's exactly what this module adds functionality for.

-In essense, this gives you a clean way to subclass the native classes, and get all the same benefits that `Object.create()` gives you.
+In essense, this gives you a clean interface for subclassing the native classes, and also gets all the same benefits that `Object.create()` gives you, like setting the prototype at creation-time, and being able to pass an object descriptor in to define additional properties.

+When you require the module, you invoke it as a function and pass in any native classes you want extended with a `.create()` function.
+This can be done with *any* of the native types.

 Installation